Advertisement

 The clients for the Pflieder Residence loved the outdoors, which directed the design language of the home.
 Straying away from the traditional air-conditioning method to combat the local weather, Lor Calma and Partners synthesized brick and ventilation to connect the home to its surrounding greenery.

 Direct sunlight was also provided through the large green garden located within the eastern side of the lot.
-The design team blended the architecture with its surroundings, preserving the integrity of the landscape while adhering to design principles that best suit the local climate.
+The design team blended the with its surroundings, preserving the integrity of the landscape while adhering to design principles that best suit the local climate.

 Related Reading: Pflieder Residence: A Clay Cocoon by Lor Calma and Partners